This post may contain affiliate links.

 A psychiatric service dog is a type of service dog that assists people who are living with a variety of psychiatric disabilities, such as depression, anxiety, and post-traumatic stress disorder (PTSD), just to name a few.

-Under the ADA (Americans with Disabilities Act) for public access rights, psychiatric service dog training can be done either by the owner of the dog, or with the help of a trainer or service dog organization.
+Under the ADA (Americans with Disabilities Act) for public access rights, psychiatric service dog training can be done either by the owner of the dog or with the help of a trainer or service dog organization.
+Check out our blog also on psychiatric service dog tasks and How to train a service dog for anxiety & psych tasks.

 - Be calm, especially when in unfamiliar surroundings